ClickHouse

 Query settings

-Clickhouse settings may be specified directly in a model's query with the SETTINGS
+ClickHouse settings may be specified directly in a model's query with the SETTINGS

 keyword.